kubernetes/community/contributors/design-proposals/federated-statefulsets.md

 replica numbers into at least 1 or more clusters.
 The noteworthy point is the proposal that federated stateful controller would additionally modify the statefulset name by appending the cluster name to the statefulset name into whichever cluster the partitioned statefulset is getting created.
 This will ensure that each pod in the federated statefulset maintains an unique identity across all clusters, including a stable non-changing hostname for each pod even with the ordinal numbers being generated local to the clusters.
+There is a possible issue, however unlikely, with this approach is that the name length might exceed the allowed k8s object name of 254 charaters.
+This can be left as an open issue (likely to be hit only with automated name generators, for both clusters joining federation and the statefulset name) for now, and can be subverted using an admission control plugin, to check name lengths in future.

 In case of clusters getting statefulsets with more than 1 replica, pods will be able to discover each other using the in-cluster dns identity provided by the headless in-cluster service